-Centennial Parklands Strategic Plan 2011-16
+Botanic Gardens & Centennial Parklands Strategic Plan 2015-2020

-We have now completed the third year of a five-year strategic plan.
-This plan aims to complement the longer term vision of the Centennial Parklands Plan of Management 2006-16, and guide the strategic priorities of the Parklands.
-The plan was developed in consultation with the Parklands' staff and a wide range of external stakeholders.
+With the integration between the operational staff of the Centennial Park and Moore Park Trust and the Royal Botanic Gardens & Domain Trust, a new five-year strategic plan for the new entity was created in 2014-15.
+This plan complements the Centennial Parklands Plan of Management 2006-16, and guides the strategic management of the Parklands.
+The plan was developed in consultation with staff and external stakeholders.